-Delimiter character to indicate that the command was valid

-(Data) A single-digit hexadecimal value representing the status of the

-Digital Output channel.
+- > Delimiter character to indicate that the command was valid - ?
+Delimiter character to indicate that the command was invalid - AA The address of the responding module in hexadecimal format (00 to FF) - (Data) A single-digit hexadecimal value representing the status of the Digital Output channel.